Elland Road missile throwing has to stop but so too must mistreatment of Leeds fans

-Missile throwing at Elland Road and mistreatment of Leeds United fans must stop but pantomime villainy can stay
+Pantomime villainy can stay but Elland Road missile throwing problem and mistreatment of Leeds United fans must stop

 Elland Road is a wonderful place to be right now for Leeds United fans, so why would anyone risk being locked out?